sbenzal/tour-of-heroes-gh-actions/README.md

 Secrets are limited to 48 KB in size.
 To store larger secrets, see the "Storing large secrets" workaround below.

 ### Generate a secret larger than 48KB

+If you try to save a secret larger than 48KB, you will get an error:

 ```bash
 larger_secret=$(printf '🐈‍⬛%.0s' {1..49153})  # Create a string of 48KB + 1B